junerockwell/REST_NodeJS_API_Samples/README.md

 # REST API Sample Apps
-The main frameworks for the REST API apps is RestifyJS for NodeJS
+The main frameworks for the REST API apps are RestifyJS for NodeJS

 In this one repository, there are 3 sample apps.
 All of them are in RestifyJS for the NodeJS Environment.
 But there 3 different apps to simulate the different databases that I have experience working with.